Skip to Main Content

 University and alumni

-Many larger organizations, including universities, have their own discount with select insurance carriers.
+Many larger organizations, including universities, have their own discounts with select insurance carriers.
 These discounts may be extended only to staff, or they may be more widely available to alumni associations and enrolled students.
-Check with your university to see what partnerships and student discounts they may have with car insurance companies.
+Check with your university to see what partnerships and alumni discounts they may have with car insurance companies.

 Sorority, fraternity and honors societies

 Larger sororities, fraternities or societies sometimes have their own negotiated discounts.
-While Liberty Mutual, Geico and Travelers seem to offer the most of these types of potential discounts, they may be available from other carriers as well.
+It seems that Geico advertises these types of discounts the most, but they may be available from other carriers as well.

 Military